Aspect Ratios and Their Importance to Multi-Layered PCBs

 Say you have a board with a thickness of 0.2” and a via drill diameter of 0.02”.
 The aspect ratio would be 10:1.
 As this ratio increases, more plating will be surrounding the via compared to the inside drilled portion and is therefore at greater risk of cracking due to z-axis expansion while soldering.
 Keeping your PCB aspect ratio lower will ensure consistent plating throughout the via and will allow for greater strength throughout the life of the Printed Circuit Board.

 Aspect ratios are often affected by drilling limitations

 Most manufacturing shops can attain an aspect ratio of 6:1.
 With the smallest practical drilling diameter floating around 0.013”, that leaves you with a max board thickness size of around 0.078”.

 Keeping both the board thickness and the smallest drill diameter in mind when considering a lowered aspect ratio may just save you that one long and confusing headache down the manufacturing road.
 Additionally, your vias will be much stronger and will leave you with a greater connection to mount your components onto.

 Using great software like Altium Designer® can greatly assist in figuring proper via strategies, annular rings, and aspect ratios alike.
-If you would like to see what Altium’s software can do for your aspect ratios, talk to an Altium expert today.
+If you would like to see what Altium Designer’s software can do for your aspect ratios, talk to an Altium Designer expert today.